auroregonzalez/auroregonzalez.github.io/_pages/presentations.md

 Some recent and upcoming presentations (a full list can be found in my [CV](http://auroregonzalez.github.io/files/CV-feb2024.pdf)):

+## 2024

+A dual key concept, phonologically realized or not [with Paloma Jeretic, Itai Bassi, Aurore Gonzalez, Marie-Christine Meyer, Kazuko Yatsushiro and Uli Sauerland]

+How do children answer polar questions?
+The view from Turkish [with Rümeysa Bektaş].
+Poster at *RALFe 2024*, IKER UMR 5478, June 6-7.

 ## 2023

 Is DP conjunction always complex?
 The view from Georgian.
 Invited talk at *SynSem Seminar*, LLING UMR 6310 CNRS/Université de Nantes, November 20.